nylander/GAAS/annotation/CheatSheet/gxf.md

 ## GTF2 and GFF2.5
 (2003)

+We can find on some place that GTF2 is similar to GFF2.5 but I do not find coherent explanation about it.
+It sounds definitly to be GTF format.
 The original GTF described by Ensembl has been adapted and became GTF2 for the need of the the Mouse/Human Annotation Collaboration.

 [Here the description from the Brent Lab at the Washington University in St. Louis](https://web.archive.org/web/20031212200757/http://genes.cse.wustl.edu/GTF2.html).